 Note: I received an e-mail from Daniel who stated that the MD-4 is not the correct fit for the Shield with a Crimson Trace laser attached.
 He said that the trigger is fully exposed with this model.
 I went back and checked with Sticky Holsters.
 The company now states that this fit is good for pistols only with “rail mounted lasers.”
 As the Shield does not have a rail, this doesn’t make any sense.

 At this time, I recommend against buying a Sticky Holster for a Shield with a laser.

 Tagua Gunleather is a Brazilian leather company that makes a variety of inexpensive carry options for this gun.
 I currently own an open-top, belt slide Tagua holster for my SIG P226, and have found it to be good quality at a reasonable price.
 Here are a few of the Tagua rigs for the Shield:

-open-top, belt holster – This is an all leather holster that has a slight forward cant.
+leather ankle holster – This is an all-leather holster that has a slight forward cant.
 It does not have a retention strap, instead relying on friction to retain the firearm.
 With my personally owned Tagua, I find it did a very good job with a heavy P226.
 I imagine it will do at least as well with the smaller S&W Shield.